tldr-pages/tldr/pages/linux/factorio.md

 # factorio

-> Create and start a headless factorio server.
+> Create and start a headless Factorio server.
 > More information: <https://wiki.factorio.com/Multiplayer>.

 - Create a new save file: